ReemaKusa/Travel-app-2/README.md

 Ensure the .env file is placed in the root directory of the project.

-Install Dependencies:
+- Install Dependencies:

 npm install

-Run Tests:
+- Run Tests:

 npm test

+- Check test coverage

+npm test -- --coverage

-Build Production Files:
+- Build Production Files:

 npm run build

-Start the Local Server:
+- Start the Local Server:

 npm start

-Access the Application:
+- Access the Application:

 Open your browser and navigate to: